miklos1125/javapad/README.md

 and compile them in the same directory.

-This app has been created for experimenting,
-"and for expanding my programming skills.
+This app has been created for experimenting, and for expanding my programming skills.
 Thanks for watching!